jckarter/clay/doc/language-reference.md

         bar(2+2);
     }

-The `ref`, `rvalue`, and `forward` qualifiers may be applied to a variadic argument name, in which case the qualifier applies to all of the values the name matches.
+The `ref`, `rvalue`, and `forward` qualifiers may be applied to a variadic argument name, in which case the qualifier applies to all of the values the name matches. `forward` variadic arguments are especially useful for providing "perfect forwarding" through wrapper functions that should not alter the behavior of the functions they wrap.

     // Example
+    trace(f, forward ..args) {
+        println("enter ", f);
+        finally println("exit  ", f);

+        return forward ..f(..args);
+    }

+#### Static arguments

-    // XXX
+XXX ...

+    # Grammar
+    StaticArgument -> "static" Pattern

 ### Return types